BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 5) Bookshelf Speakers

 Sound systems may consist of portable or bookshelf units.
 It may also feature an elaborate setup that features surround sound and many advanced features.
-Thus, you will find ultra-thin and compact music stereo systems for smaller apartments and rooms that can’t have a more extensive sound system.
+Thus, you will find ultra-thin and compact music stereo systems for smaller apartments and rooms that can’t have a more extensive surround sound system.
+Can be used as computer speakers.

 6) Home Stereo Sound System